A simple unified explanation of several genetic issues on today's human population and on archaic humans: The disappearance of genes in in a reproductively disadvantageous region

-If, in region (on average) in every generation every female has $(1-\epsilon)$ fertile female offspring, with $0 < \epsilon < 1$, and the number of females in the region is kept up by immigration, then, after one generation, only $(1-\epsilon)$ of the original mtDNA, carried by females, remains in the region.
-After two generations - assuming that, in every generation, the fertility of the immigrants and the fertility of the admixture between immigrants and local population is the same as that of the original local population - only $(1-\epsilon)^2$ of the original mtDNA, carried by females, is left.
-And after $n$ generations, only
+We say that a region is reproductively disadvantageous if, on average, every couple has $(1-\epsilon)$ female and $(1-\epsilon)$ male fertile offspring, with $0 < \epsilon < 1$, and the population size is kept up by immigration.
+In such a region, after one generation, $(1-\epsilon)$ of the original mtDNA carried by females, remains in the region, and $(1-\epsilon)$ of the original y-chromosomes carried by males remain in the region.
+Assuming that the fertility of the immigrants and the fertility of the admixture between immigrants and original local population are the same as the fertility of the original local population - then, after two generations, $(1-\epsilon)^2$ of the original mtDNA carried by females remains in the region and $(1-\epsilon)^2$ of the original y-chromosomes carried by males remain in the region.
+If the fertility of the admixture between immigrants and local population is lower, then even less original mtDNA and y-chromosomes will remain.
+After $n$ generations,

-of the original mtDNA, carried by females, is left.
+of the original mtDNA carried by females and $(1-\epsilon)^n$ of the original y-chromosomes carried by males will remain in the region.

-The estimate \eqref{eq:estimate1} is valid, regardless of the amount of mating between immigrants and local population.
-Thus, in particular, it is valid whether there is random mating and reproduction or no mating between immigrants and local population.
-Obviously, in the last case, in every generation, for every individual in the region, the individual will either carry only genes from the original local population or carry only genes from the immigrants.
+Estimate \eqref{eq:estimate1} is valid regardless of the amount of interbreeding between immigrants and local population.
+In particular, it is valid whether there is total and random interbreeding or no interbreeding between local population and immigrants.
+Obviously, in the latter case, in every generation, an individual will either carry only genes from the original local population or carry only genes from the immigrants.
+Estimate \eqref{eq:estimate1} also holds for genes, neutral to natural selection.

-The same estimate, as for mtDNA, holds for nuclear genes, neutral to natural selection.
-So, if in a region (on average) every individual has $(1-\epsilon)$ fertile male offspring and $(1-\epsilon)$ fertile female offspring, then, after one generation, the amount of nuclear genes, neutral to natural selection is $(1-\epsilon)$ times the original one.
-After two generations - assuming that the fertility of the immigrants and the fertility of the admixture between immigrants and local population is the same as that of the original local population - only $(1-\epsilon)^2$ of the original nuclear genes, neutral to natural selection, remain in the region.
-And after $n$ generations

-of the original nuclear genes, neutral to natural selection, remain in the region.
-And, finally, we have the same estimates for the genes in the Y-chromosome.

-\begin{remark} Under the conditions above, the disappearance of selectively neutral genes from the original local population is analogous to the following situation: Consider a bottle with a unit of some fluid (not water).
-Assume that the bottle is leaking $\epsilon$ units of fluid per unit of time and it is replenished with water to keep it full.
-If the proportions of (original) fluid and water, that is leaking out are the same as in the bottle, then, after $n$ time units, $e^{-\epsilon n}$, $e^{-\epsilon} \approx 1-\epsilon$, units of the (original fluid) remains in the bottle.
-And this estimate is independent of how much or how little the (original) fluid and the water mix with each other. \end{remark}